What rights do you have while patent pending?

 Technically, there is no infringement of a patent application.
 Infringement can only occur when a patent is granted.

 When you see a published patent application, recognize the difference between a patent publication and a granted patent.
 A patent publication does not necessarily mean that the application matured into an issued patent.
 You may want to track the status of a pending application.
 For example, you can check Public PAIR on uspto.gov to see the latest developments of a published utility nonprovisional patent application.

 Why can’t patent applications be infringed?

-Keep in mind that patent claims in a pending application are in a state of flux.
-Claims are typically amended repeatedly during the normal prosecution of a non-provisional utility application, particularly in response to Office Actions containing prior art rejections.
+Patent claims in a pending application are in a state of flux.
+Claims are frequently amended during the normal prosecution of a nonprovisional utility application.
+In the typical examination of a utility patent application, at least one Office Action containing prior art rejections will be issued.
+Applicants will often amend their utility patent claims to make them more unique over the prior art references.
 Therefore, the scope of pending claims on a given day (or month or year) may change drastically as the claims undergo amendments to overcome the patent examiner’s rejections.

 It would not be fair to the general public to assume that an IP owner with a pending patent application is instantly allowed to stop others when the validity of the pending claims have not been examined.

 An inventor or owner of a pending application can take certain steps to maximize potential recoverable damages by sending the copyist/competitor a copy of the published patent application.
 If the claims that are ultimately granted are substantially identical to those in the published application, then the patent owner would be able to back-date their damages to the date the published application was sent to the infringer.